wenwenla/minmax_CVRP_exact_solver/README.md

-It is a python binder to solve minmax CVRP with small number of demands (n < 25).
+It is a python binding to solve minmax CVRP with small number of demands (n < 25).

 **You may want to change the line 5 in CMakeLists.txt to use a different version of python/pybind11.**